Arumugamthangavel/DevOps--PHASE-2/README.md

 # Where .NET fits

-After you understand how APIs are designed, learning ASP.NET Core becomes much easier because the concepts stay the same.
+After understand how APIs are designed, learning ASP.NET Core becomes much easier because the concepts stay the same.

 Build the same API in: